Available 24 Hours a Day

 After you are arrested, the police may try to ask you questions about what happened, either on the way to the station informally or in a formal interview at the station.
 Again, in either situation, you should assert your constitutional right to remain silent until you have an attorney by your side.
 This is why it is vital that you reach out to a knowledgeable Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long as soon after your arrest as possible.
 Similar to pre-arrest interviews, we will work to make sure that you do not say anything that could hurt your case or answer any questions that we do not believe you should answer.
 One thing to note is that any “custodial interrogation” after an arrest, including asking you questions in a police car, must be preceded by the reading of your Miranda rights, or anything you say in response can be thrown out as evidence in any subsequent case.

-How Our Philadelphia Criminal Defense Attorneys Can Help You Deal with Warrants
+How Our Attorneys Can Help You Deal with Warrants

 There are three major types of warrants we help clients deal with at The Law Offices of Lloyd Long, each explained in detail below.

-Although the police will typically not seek you out to arrest you for a bench warrant., this does not mean that you will not eventually be arrested.
-Bench warrants do not expire, and any time you come into contact with law enforcement, they will likely run a warrant check to see if there are any outstanding warrants against you.
-The best way to deal with a bench warrant is to handle it before you end up arrested.
-You can do this by contacting an experienced Philadelphia bench warrant attorney like those at The Law Offices of Lloyd Long, who can reach out to the police and court to try to work out a deal for you to surrender without being arrested and brought before a judge as quickly as possible.
+Although the police will typically not seek you out to arrest you for a bench warrant, this does not mean that you will not eventually be arrested.
+Bench warrants have no expiration date and any time you interact with the police or government official in the future, they may run a warrant check to see if there are outstanding warrants against you.
+Our attorneys can reach out to the court to try to work out a deal for you to surrender without being arrested and brought before a judge as quickly as possible.

 Philadelphia Arrest Warrants

-Arrest warrants are issued after an application from the police to the judge when they believe they have enough evidence to arrest a suspect for a crime.
-They are also usually acted upon immediately, meaning that once a judge issues an arrest warrant, the police will seek you out to place you under arrest right away.
+Arrest warrants are issued because the police believe they have enough evidence to get a judge to agree that you should be arrested as a suspect in a crime.
+They are typically handled quickly, meaning that the police will be looking for you.
 The best way to deal with arrest warrant is typically to deal with the underlying charges by contacting an experienced criminal defense attorney like those at The Law Offices of Lloyd Long as soon as possible after your arrest occurs.

 Philadelphia Search Warrants